 Revenue by segment:

 Amazon ended Q2 2025 ahead of expectations on both revenue and profit while maintaining high operational efficiency.
-Revenue rose by 13% to 167.7 USD billion, operating profit reached 19.2 USD billion, and net income came in at 18.2 USD billion, or 1.68 USD per share.
-The segments showed varied dynamics: AWS added 17.5%, North America grew by 11%, and the international business grew by 16%.
-Advertising was a key growth driver, with revenue of 15.7 USD billion and an increase of 23%, supporting monetisation across platforms from the marketplace to Prime Video.
+Revenue rose by 13% to 167.7 billion USD, operating profit reached 19.2 billion USD, and net income came in at 18.2 billion USD, or 1.68 USD per share.
+The segments showed divergent dynamics: AWS added 17.5%, North America grew by 11%, and the international business grew by 16%.
+Advertising was a key growth driver, with revenue of 15.7 billion USD and an increase of 23%, supporting monetisation across platforms from the marketplace to Prime Video.

-In H2, the company expects Q3 2025 revenue in the range of 174–179.5 USD billion and operating profit of 15.5–20.5 USD billion – guidance that investors viewed as cautious given high expectations for AI and cloud growth.
+In H2, the company expected Q3 2025 revenue in the range of 174–179.5 billion USD and operating profit of 15.5–20.5 billion USD – guidance that investors viewed as cautious given high expectations for AI and cloud growth.

-For the second consecutive quarter, AWS’s growth rate lagged behind competitors.
-In Q2, Amazon’s AWS revenue grew by 17% year-on-year, but this was notably slower than Microsoft Azure (+39%) and Google Cloud (+32%).
-The main reason is that AI-related workloads are distributed unevenly: Azure’s growth is driven by integrations with OpenAI and a wave of AI-related demand, while Google Cloud benefits from major contracts and AI data usage.
+For the second consecutive quarter, AWS’s growth rate lagged behind that of its competitors.
+In Q2, Amazon’s AWS revenue grew by 17% year-on-year, but this was noticeably slower than Microsoft Azure’s (+39%) and Google Cloud’s (+32%).
+The main reason was that AI-related workloads were distributed unevenly: Azure’s growth was driven by integrations with OpenAI and a surge in AI-related demand, while Google Cloud benefited from large enterprise contracts and broader AI data usage.

 AWS primarily serves mature corporate clients with traditional cloud services, resulting in steady but less striking growth compared to rivals offering a broader range of new AI use cases.